-Using these same MEAs to identify the average state's MEA memberships (rather than the average MEA's state members) confirms that states are joining more IEAs.
-The approximately 140 UN members in the 1970s averaged ten MEA memberships; the 180 or more UN members since the early 1990s have averaged over 50 memberships, with some exceeding 100 and even new states having ten to 20.
-The ten states with the most MEA memberships are all European states in the World Bank's high-income category, with each having joined 25% (over 116) of the 457 MEAs assessed.7 Another 28 have joined at least 15% (over 69) of these MEAs, including states from all continents and nine that are not high-income.
+Using these same MEAs to identify the average state's MEA memberships (rather than the average MEA's state memberships) confirms that states are joining more IEAs.
+The approximately 140 UN members in the 1970s averaged ten MEA memberships; the 180 or more UN members since the early 1990s have averaged more than 50 memberships, with some exceeding 100 and even new states having ten to twenty.
+The ten states with the most MEA memberships are all European states in the World Bank's high-income category, with each having joined 25 percent (more than 116) of the 457 MEAs assessed.7 Another twenty-eight have joined at least 15 percent (more than sixty-nine) of these MEAs, including states from all continents and nine that are not high income.
 This regional and economic diversity reflects various pressures on states to join IEAs, including domestic environmental concerns, international political pressure, and financial incentives included in some MEAs.

-6 The average time for an MEA to enter into force is 8.5 years.
+^{6.} The average time for an MEA to enter into force is 8.5 years.

-7 These are Italy and Finland (116), Spain (118), Sweden and the United Kingdom (133), Belgium (134), Denmark and the Netherlands (144), Norway (153), and France (166).
+^{7.} These are Italy and Finland (116), Spain (118), Sweden and the United Kingdom (133), Belgium (134), Denmark and the Netherlands (144), Norway (153), and France (166).